3DBAG/roofer/docs/cli_application.md

 ## Output format
 The output of the {program}`roofer` CLI application are [CityJSONSequence](https://www.cityjson.org/cityjsonseq/) files.
 These are JSON Lines files that contain a sequence of CityJSON features.
 Each feature represents one building, with an optional per-tile `TINRelief` terrain feature when `--terrain` is enabled.

+> [!WARNING]
+> Terrain output is experimental.
+Its geometry, attributes, file naming, and configuration may change, and the feature may be removed in a future release.

 For terrain output, `--terrain-nodata-mode` controls whether only complete grid quads are triangulated, three-sample local triangles are retained, or isolated missing samples are interpolated before local triangulation.

 > [!TIP]